University information notice on the protection of personal data at the University of Namur.

 What rights do I have as a person concerned by data processing carried out by the University of Namur?

-In accordance with the regulations on the protection of personal data, people whose data is processed have rights, the conditions and limits of which are set out mainly in Chapter III of the General Data Protection Regulation (GDPR).
+In accordance with the regulations on the protection of personal data, persons whose data is processed have rights, the conditions and limits of which are set out mainly in Chapter III of the General Data Protection Regulation (GDPR).

 A right to information